 - The investment’s website does not include much information about what is being invested in or where the money is actually coming from.

 - The perpetrator has no experience or is not licensed as a financial industry professional.

 Always do your research before investing.
 Securities fraud schemes rely upon investors being seduced by the glossy fast-paced pitch and not taking the time to do their own due diligence.

 In addition to fraudulent schemes that take investors’ money and run, unscrupulous brokers and firms can also engage in securities fraud, even if the broker and/or firm are duly registered and licensed.
 Brokers who engage in “selling away” attempt to sell investments that are not offered by the firm they represent.
 Using their influence and an investor’s trust, a broker can also engage in “churning,” which produces excessive commissions by selling and buying in rapid succession, often without any regard for the best interests of the investor.
 Firms have been sued and fined for engaging in securities fraud schemes of their own, a prime example of which would be the millions of fake accounts opened by Wells Faro Advisor, LLC’s brokers throughout the United States.

 How to Recover from Securities Fraud

 If you have been a victim of investment fraud, contact a securities fraud specialist attorney immediately.
 In most cases, time is of the essence: the sooner fraud victims take action, the more likely it is that their funds can be recovered.
-Reach out to our experienced fraud attorneys today for a consultation regarding your case.
+Reach out to our experienced fraud attorneys in Girard Bengali today for a free consultation regarding your case.